-- differences between the list price for our tests and the reimbursement rates of payers; - compliance with complex federal and state regulations related to billing government payers, such as Medicare and Medicaid, including requirements to have an active CLIA certificate; - risk of government audits related to billing Medicare and other government payers; - · disputes among payers as to which party is responsible for payment; - · differences in coverage and in information and billing requirements among payers, including the need for prior authorization and/or advanced notification; - the effect of patient co-payments or co-insurance; - · changes to billing codes used for our tests; - · incorrect or missing billing information; and - the resources required to manage the billing and claims appeals process.
+- differences between the list price for our tests and the reimbursement rates of payers; - compliance with complex federal and state regulations related to billing government payers, such as Medicare and Medicaid, including requirements to have an active CLIA certificate; - risk of government audits related to billing Medicare and other government payers; - disputes among payers as to which party is responsible for payment; - differences in coverage and in information and billing requirements among payers, including the need for prior authorization and/or advanced notification; - · the effect of patient co-payments or co-insurance; - changes to billing codes used for our tests; - incorrect or missing billing information; and the resources required to manage the billing and claims appeals process.

 We use standard industry billing codes, known as CPT codes, to bill for cytopathology.
 Through December 31, 2020, we used the CPT code 81545 to bill for our Afirma classifier.
-Effective January 1, 2021, we will use the new CPT code 81546 to bill for our Afirma classifier, and code 81545 is being retired.
-Effective October 1, 2020, we are using the new CPT code 0204U to bill for Afirma Xpression Atlas, and the new CPT code 0208U to bill for Afirma MTC.
-Effective January 1, 2021, we are using the new CPT code 81542 to bill for Decipher Prostate Biopsy and Decipher Prostate RP tests.
-Effective October 1, 2020, we are using the new CPT code 0016M to bill for our Decipher Bladder test.
-Effective October 1, 2021, we are using the new CPT code 0261U to bill for the Immunoscore test.
+Effective January 1, 2021, we began using the new CPT code 81546 to bill for our Afirma classifier, and code 81545 was retired.
+Effective October 1, 2020, we began using the CPT code 0204U to bill for Afirma Xpression Atlas, and CPT code 0208U to bill for Afirma MTC.
+Effective January 1, 2020, we began using CPT code 81542 to bill for Decipher Prostate Biopsy and Decipher Prostate RP tests.
 There is no CPT code for our Percepta classifier.
 Therefore, until such time that we are assigned and are able to use a designated CPT code specific to Percepta, we use "unlisted" codes for claim submissions, which can lead to delays in payers adjudicating our claims or denying payment altogether.
+Effective January 1, 2021, we began using the new CPT code 81554 to bill for our Envisia classifier.
+Effective October 1, 2020, we began using CPT code 0016M to bill for our Decipher Bladder test.
+Effective October 1, 2021, we began using the new CPT code 0261U to bill for the Immunoscore test.

 CPT codes can change over time.
 When codes change, there is a risk of an error being made in the claim adjudication process.
 These errors can occur with claims submission, third-party transmission or in the processing of the claim by the payer.
 Claim adjudication errors may result in a delay in payment processing or a reduction in the amount of the payment received.
-Coding changes, therefore, may have an adverse effect on our revenues.
+Coding changes, therefore, may have an adverse effect on our total revenue.
 Even when we receive a designated CPT code specific to our tests, there can be no assurance that payers will recognize these codes in a timely manner or that the process of transitioning to such a code and updating their billing systems and ours will not result in errors, delays in payments and a related increase in accounts receivable balances.